 Participation Benefits and Requirements

-We will incentivize open textbook and OER adoption in large enrollment courses as well as support instructors seeking to adapt or develop supplemental and interactive course materials.
+We will incentivize open textbook and OER adoption and no-cost content curated from our library collections.
+We encourage collaboration and coordination of open and affordable content in large enrollment courses as well as support instructors seeking to adapt or develop supplemental and interactive course materials.
 These materials support student learning and position faculty for sustainable OER adoption.
-We anticipate two to three new multi-section, large enrollment course adoptions in Fall 2018.

 Departments will be required to:

-- Facilitate open textbook adoption in large enrollment courses.
+- Facilitate open/no-cost textbook adoption in their course.

-- Facilitate open textbook adoption across a minimum of three sections in a large enrollment course.
+- Facilitate open/no-cost adoption across multiple sections in a large enrollment courses.

 - Organize, revise, and/or create course materials for sharing among multiple instructors with the goal to provide consistency in the student experience and to overcome the barrier of open textbook adoption.

-- Incorporate the open textbook into a course(s) during the Fall 2018 semester.
+- Incorporate the open textbook into a course(s).

 CETL staff will evaluate the impact of open textbooks and OER as a vehicle to increase course completion and first to second year retention.